Background pattern

 Zabart contains the active substance amlodipine, which belongs to a group of medicines known as calcium antagonists.

-Zabart is used to treat high blood pressure (hypertension) or a certain type of chest pain called angina, which includes a less common type known as Prinzmetal's angina or variant angina.
+Zabart is used to treat high blood pressure (hypertension) or a certain type of chest pain called angina, including a rare form called Prinzmetal's or variant angina.

-In patients with high blood pressure, this medicine works by relaxing blood vessels, allowing blood to flow through them more easily.
-In patients with angina, Zabart improves blood flow to the heart muscle, which receives more oxygen as a result, and as a consequence, chest pain is prevented.
-This medicine does not provide immediate relief from chest pain due to angina.
+In patients with high blood pressure, this medicine works by relaxing blood vessels, so that blood passes through them more easily.
+In patients with angina, Zabart improves blood supply to the heart muscle, which receives more oxygen and as a result, chest pain is prevented.
+This medicine does not provide immediate relief of chest pain due to angina.

 Do not take Zabart

-• If you are allergic (hypersensitive) to amlodipine, or any of the other components of the medication listed in section 6, or to any other calcium antagonist.
+• If you are allergic (hypersensitive) to amlodipine or any of the other ingredients of this medicine listed in section 6, or to any other calcium antagonist.
 This may cause itching, skin redness, or difficulty breathing.

 • If you have very low blood pressure (hypotension).

-• If you have a narrowing of the aortic valve (aortic stenosis) in your heart or cardiogenic shock (a disease in which the heart is unable to pump enough blood to the body).
+• If you have a narrowing of the aortic valve (aortic stenosis) or cardiogenic shock (a disease in which the heart is unable to pump enough blood to the body).

 • If you have heart failure after a heart attack.

-You must inform your doctor if you have or have had any of the following conditions:
+You should inform your doctor if you have or have had any of the following conditions:

 • Recent heart attack